rak-n-rok/Krake/CONTRIBUTING.md

 # How to suggest a feature or enhancement

-Open an issue on our issues tracker on GitLab which describes the feature you would like to see, why you need it, and how it should work.
+Open an issue on our issue tracker on GitLab, which describes the feature you would like to see, why you need it, and how it should work.